Philippe Pinel: Publications

 The fourth mental derangement is called dementia, or otherwise known as the abolition of thinking.
 The characteristics include thoughtlessness, extreme incorrectness, and wild abnormalities.
 For instance, a man who had been educated on the ancient nobility was marching on about the beginning of the revolution.
 He moved restlessly about the house, talking endlessly and shouting passionately on insignificant reasons.
 Dementia is usually accompanied by raging and rebellious movement, by a quick succession of ideas formed in the mind, and by passionate feelings that are felt and forgotten without attributing it to objects.
 Those who are in captive of dementia have lost their memory, even those attributed to their loved ones.
 Their only memory consists of those in the past.
 They forget instantaneously things in the present—seen heard or done.
 Many are irrational because the ideas do not flow coherently.
 The characteristic properties of dementia are that there is no judgment value and the ideas are spontaneous with no connection.
 The specific character of dementia contains a rapid progression or continual succession of isolated ideas, forgetfulness of previous condition, repetitive acts of exaggeration, decreased responsiveness to external influence, and complete lack of judgment.

 The fifth and last mental derangement is called idiotism, or otherwise known as "obliteration of the intellectual faculties and affections".
 This disorder is derived from a variety of causes, such as extravagant and debilitating delight, alcohol abuse, deep sorrow, diligent study, aggressive blows to the head, tumors in the brain, and loss of consciousness due to blockage in vein or artery.
 Idiotism embodies a variety of forms.
 One such form is called Cretinism, which is a kind of idiotism that is relative to personal abnormalities.
 It is well known in the Valais and in parts of Switzerland.
 Most people who belong in this group are either deficient in speech or limited to the inarticulate utterances of sounds.
 Their expressions are emotionless, senses are dazed and motions are mechanical.
 Idiots also constitute the largest number of patients at hospitals.
 Individuals who have acute responsiveness can experience a violent shock to the extreme that all the activities of the brain can either be arrested in an action or eradicated completely.
 Unexpected happiness and exaggerated fear may likely occur as a result of a violent shock.
 As mentioned previously, idiotism is the most common among hospital patients and is incurable.
-At the Bicetre asylum, these patients constitute one fourth of the entire population.
+At the Bicêtre asylum, these patients constitute one fourth of the entire population.
 Many die after a few days of arrival, having been reduced to states of stupor and weakness.
 However, some who recover with the progressive regeneration of their strength also regain their intellectual capabilities.
 Many of the young people that have remained in the state of idiotism for several months or years are attacked by a spasm of active mania between twenty and thirty days.
 The specific character of idiotism includes partial or complete extermination of the intellect and affections, apathy, disconnected, inarticulate sounds or impairment of speech, and nonsensical outbursts of passion.